splashbyte/animated_toggle_switch/README.md

 ### If you like this package, please leave a like there on [pub.dev](https://pub.dev/packages/animated_toggle_switch) and star on [GitHub](https://github.com/SplashByte/animated_toggle_switch).

 Simple and animated switch with multiple choices.
-It's an easy way if you don't want to use something like a DropDownMenuButton.
+It's an easy way if you don't want to use something like a `DropDownMenuButton`.
+It supports `LTR` and `RTL`.
 For a slider with a similar look, you can check out [action_slider](https://pub.dev/packages/action_slider).

 ### Example Usage